 Frank Vahid is a Professor of Computer Science and Engineering at the Univ. of California, Riverside.
 His research interests include embedded systems design, and engineering education.
 He is a co-founder of zyBooks.com.

-Alex Edgcomb finished his PhD in computer science at UC Riverside in 2014.
-Alex works with zyBooks.com, a startup spun-off from UC Riverside that develops interactive, web-native textbooks in STEM.
-Alex has also continued working as a research specialist at UC Riverside, studying the efficacy of web-native content for STEM education.
+Alex Edgcomb is Sr. Software Engineer at zyBooks.com, a startup spun-off from UC Riverside that develops interactive, web-native learning materials for STEM courses.
+Alex is also a research specialist at UC Riverside, studying the efficacy of web-native content and digital education.

 Bailey Miller is a software engineer at Zyante Inc., and formerly worked as a software engineer at Space Exploration Technologies Corporation (SpaceX).
 He received his B.S. in Computer Engineering, and his M.S and Ph.D. in Computer Science, from the University of California, Riverside in 2009, 2011, and 2014, respectively.
 His dissertation research focused on embedded systems design and novel highly-parallel many-core computer architectures.
 He has published more than 10 research papers, and served as a university lecturer in computer science.